Felipemantilla01/javascript-algorithms-and-data-structures/readme.md

 - Object traversal
 - We will see it in more complex data structures
 - It's sometimes a cleaner alternative to iteration

+remember ALWAYS implement the base case (when recursion would stop)